Sinyks/AMT2020-StackOverflowSimpleVersion/README.md

 $ ./run.sh
 ```

-There you can visit the http://localhost:9081 page on your browser
+You can then visit the http://localhost:9081 page on your browser.

 ## Docker Image

-A workflow launch the tests and command for validate your push or your merge request, if it pass the test and build steps then a docker image of openliberty will be create on https://github.com/dev-zaretti?tab=packages.
+A workflow launches the tests and commands to validate your push or your merge request.
+If it pasess the test and build steps then a docker image of openliberty will be created on https://github.com/dev-zaretti?tab=packages.

 You can pull it with this command :